toolleeo/cli-apps/README.md

 * [escaping-figures-game-cli](https://github.com/akgondber/escaping-figures-game-cli) - Count figure's occurences in the escaping figures matrix.
 * [Flapioca](https://github.com/kbrgl/flapioca) - A Flappy Bird-inspired terminal game written in Go.
 * [freesweep](http://www.upl.cs.wisc.edu/~hartmann/sweep/) - A Minesweeper clone for the terminal which allows you to configure settings such as table rows and columns up to 1024x1024!), percentage of bombs, colors and also has a highscores table.
+* [Frotz](https://davidgriffith.gitlab.io/frotz/) - Frotz is an interpreter for Infocom games and other Z-machine games.
 * [gambit](https://github.com/maaslalani/gambit) - Chess board in your terminal.
 * [GameShell](https://github.com/phyver/GameShell) - GameShell was devised as a tool to help university students to engage with a real shell, in a way that encourages learning while also having fun.
 * [greed](http://www.catb.org/~esr/greed/) - A game of consumption.
 Eat as much as you can before munching yourself into a corner.